-James A. Moloney was born in Detroit on June 18, 1930.
+James A. Moloney was born on June 18th 1930 in Detroit on June 18, 1930.
 He is the son of Edith and Peter J. Moloney.
 His father was a test pilot for Ford Motor Co and later went into the retail lumber business in Detroit.
 His mother was a school teacher and taught for many years at Epiphany school in Detroit.

 He has four brothers, Peter, Paul, Perry and Lawrence.
 Peter studied to be a Jesuit priest for eleven years.
 Lawrence, a graduate of Sacred Heart Seminary, served in the Archdiocese for 10 years.

 Msgr.
 Moloney attended St. Mary of Redford Elementary and High school.
 In 1948 he entered Sacred Heart Seminary and graduated from there in 1952.
-He attended St. John’s Provincial Seminary and finished his studies there in 1956 and was ordained to the priesthood by Cardinal Edward Mooney at Blessed Sacrament Cathedral on June 2nd of that year.
+He attended St. John’s Provincial Seminary and finished his studies there in 1956 and was ordained to the priesthood on June 2nd 1956 by Cardinal Edward Mooney at Blessed Sacrament Cathedral on June 2nd of that year.